Prosecutor's office of the Autonomous Republic of Crimea: Russian Empire

+Soviet Union

+In 1922, Soviet Crimea established the new local justice departments, and the new prosecution supervision body began its work on 16 September 1922, which consisted of a Prosecutor, two deputies (one for criminal and one for civil), and the department for public prosecution.

-The year 1923 was very important – on 1 June the Main Governing Body of Russia had implemented on its territory the Criminal Code which inferred to the establishment of the State Prosecution as a part of Ministry of Justice.
+In 1923, the Main Governing Body of Russia began implementation of the 1922 Soviet Russian Criminal Code, which implied integration of the prosecutor's office into the Ministry of Justice.
 The State Prosecution Service should perform the following functions: supervision over observance of laws by the authorities, public organizations and individuals; direct supervision over the bodies carrying out detective operations, inquiries and pre-trial investigation; supporting the prosecution in courts on behalf of the State.

 During this period İsmail Firdevs was the Prosecutor of the Autonomous Soviet Socialist Republic of Crimea and under his control, there were State Prosecution Service, two deputies, the prosecutors of regional courts, the prosecutors of Sevastopol and Simferopol regional courts.

-There are several names of the prosecutors of the ASSR of Crimea that could be found in historical sources: Reshid Nagayev, Osman Berikov, Plinokos, Sofu, Memeth Emir-Saliev.
+Historical sourced named several other prosecutors during this time, such as Reshid Nagayev, Osman Berikov, Plinokos, Sofu, and Memeth Emir-Saliev.

-In 1936 the system of Prosecution Service was finally and totally centralized and passed under the jurisdiction of the Prosecutor General of the USSR.

-Starting February 1941 the head of the Prosecution Service of ASSR of Crimea was Mykhailo Zolotov.
-When the Crimean peninsula was occupied by the German troops in November 1941, the work of the prosecution Service was stopped until 4 October 1943 when it was renewed in Krasnodar where the Prosecutor of the ASSR of Crimea (Chekalov) had been relocated together with his deputies and the heads of Divisions (Norden and Korkin).
+In 1936, the prosecutor became under the jurisdiction of the Procurator General of the Soviet Union.
+In February 1941, Mykhailo Zolotov was the head of the Prosecution Service of Criman ASSR.
+When German troops occupied Crimea in November 1941, the prosecution service temporarily stopped until 4 October 1943, when it restarted in Krasnodar.